 Folate vs. Folic Acid:

 While they sound similar, folate and folic acid are actually not interchangeable.
 Folate is the reduced form of the vitamin, and the form found naturally in foods and in tissues in the human body.

 Folic acid is the vitamin’s oxidized form, which is fancy way of saying oxygen has been added to the molecule.
 This is the form found in most fortified foods and dietary supplements.
 To make use of it, the body must convert it to a useable methylated form in the liver.

 But not everyone can.
 About 40-60% of the population can’t successfully convert synthetic folic acid to the methylated form.
 To top it off, the unmethylated form of the vitamin may build up in the bloodstream, which can actually be harmful.

-Unlike most supplements, Nuzest Quick Vita Kick contains the activated (L-methylated) form of folate, so the body does not have to convert it.
+Unlike most supplements, Nuzest Quick Vita Kick and Good Green Snack bar contain the activated (L-methylated) form of folate, so the body does not have to convert it.
 The L-methylated form of folate is highly bioavailable, meaning the body can make good use of it.

 If you find yourself getting more excited about L-methylated folate than you ever thought possible, we feel you.
 We’re excited about it too, which is why Nuzest is one of the few supplements that contains it over the cheaper folic acid form of the vitamin.